Delia Smith Liver and Bacon Casserole Recipe

 Directions

 • Fry the bacon and onion.
 Heat a little oil in a frying pan over medium heat.
-Fry the chopped onion and bacon together for a few minutes until the onion is soft and the bacon fat has rendered.
-Transfer to a casserole dish and set aside.
+Fry the chopped onion and bacon for a few minutes until the onion is soft and the bacon fat has rendered.
+Transfer to a casserole dish.

 • Make the sauce.
-Sprinkle any remaining flour into the pan juices and cook for one minute.
-Pour in the stock, scraping up any bits stuck to the bottom, and bring to a boil.
-Stir in the chopped tomatoes and Worcestershire sauce.
+Sprinkle any remaining flour into the pan juices and cook for 1 minute.
+Pour in the stock, scraping up the bits stuck to the bottom.
+Stir in the chopped tomatoes and Worcestershire sauce and bring to a boil.

 • Braise in the oven.
-Pour the hot sauce over the liver, bacon, and onion in the casserole dish.
-Cover tightly with a lid and bake at 180°C (350°F) for 45 minutes.
+Pour the hot sauce over the liver, bacon, and onion in a lidded casserole dish, such as a Le Creuset or ProCook cast iron.
+Cover tightly and bake for 45 minutes.

 • Serve.
-Serve straight away while piping hot.
+Serve straight away while piping hot with mashed potato or crusty bread.

 Notes

-• Tenderness: Lamb’s liver is generally preferred for a melt-in-the-mouth texture compared to ox or pig liver.
+• Tenderness: Lamb’s liver is preferred for a melt-in-the-mouth texture compared to beef or pig’s liver.

-• Flavor: The Worcestershire sauce adds a crucial umami kick that balances the metallic taste of the liver.
+• Flavour: The Worcestershire sauce adds a crucial umami kick that balances the metallic taste of the liver.

 Recommended Articles